 South University maintains an institutional attendance policy to support the academic achievement of its students.
 Students are expected to attend all scheduled class, laboratory, and examination periods each week.
 Students, whether present or absent from class, are responsible for knowing all that is announced, discussed, and/or lectured upon in class or laboratory, as well as for mastering all assigned reading.
-In addition, students are responsible for submitting on time all assignments and examinations as required in the class.
+In addition, students are responsible for submitting all assignments and examinations on time, as required in the class.
+Further attendance guidelines can be referenced in each course syllabi.